centreon/centreon-documentation/versioned_docs/version-22.04/developer/developer-gorgone-pull-mode.md

 - address: 10.30.2.203

 Distant Poller:
-- id: 6 (configured in Centreon interface as zmq.
-You can get this id from the Centreon interface).
+- id: 6 (configured in the Centreon interface as zmq.
+You can get this ID from the Centreon interface).
 -	address: 10.30.2.179
 -	rsa public key thumbprint: nJSH9nZN2ugQeksHif7Jtv19RQA58yjxfX-Cpnhx09s